 Can I bring kids to the service?

 Yes, infants and kids of all ages are welcome.
-For the younger children there is a Children’s Moment with the pastor, early in the service, and the kids are then dismissed to go to Sunday School, or they can return to be with the adults.
-There is a Nursery for infants during our second (10:00am) service.
+For the younger children there is a Children’s Discovery Time early in the service, and the kids are then dismissed to go to Community Kids, or they can return to be with the adults.
+There is a Nursery for infants during our Sunday Services.

 Do you pass an offering plate?

 Currently with COVID protocols we are not passing the plate.
 If you would like to give an offering out of gratitude for your blessings, we have a drop box available in the worship area or you can donate online with our Online Giving link.

 Does your service include Bible readings?